trungpham214/DBL-Process-Mining/Readme.txt

+(This is my project with 6 people, we creating and training a model to predict the future event and time of that event)

 About the project:

 With the provided data set from Road Traffic Fine Management Process, we write a model to predict name and time